Erlana Larkins

-Erlana La'Nay Larkins (born April 2, 1986) is an American professional basketball player who is currently a free agent.
+Erlana La'Nay Larkins (born April 2, 1986) is an American former professional basketball player.

-High school
+Early life

 Larkins played for The Benjamin School in North Palm Beach, Florida, where she was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game where she scored four points.
 She is the school's all-time leading scorer with over 3,000 career points.

 USA basketball

 Larkins was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayaguez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Larkins helped the team win the gold medal, scoring 9.0 points per game and recording eleven steals during the event.